 Enabling this feature will allow the filter to reject magnetometer readings when the magnitude error exceeds the high limit (in m/s ^ 2).
 The bandwidth (in Hz) sets the cutoff frequency of the low pass filter applied to the magnetometer error (see Communications Bandwidth on page 45).
-Find this setting by selecting the sensor name in the MIP Monitor software main window, then select Settings > Device > Estimation Filter > Mag Adaptive.
+To find this setting, select the sensor name and then Settings > Device > Estimation Filter > Mag Adaptive.